-For more information, please call 773-298-4045 or stop by our office at 3911 W. 103rd Street (next to Gilhooley's).
+For more information, please call 773-298-4045 or stop by our office at 3911 W. 103rd Street (Dreihaus Center adjacent to the University Health Center).

 Policy Statement on University-Sponsored Student Surveys

 Saint Xavier University is committed to the continuous improvement of services, facilities and other resources that support student learning and enhance the quality of the student experience.
 To this end, the University will gather information from students on a regular basis regarding their opinions, perceptions and needs both inside and outside of the classroom.
 All student surveys and evaluations sponsored by Saint Xavier University will be coordinated or administered through the Office of Institutional Research.